 It will clarify who can work from home, what equipment they need, how they can make requests and how they will go on to be approved.

 Your work from home policy should also set the work from home schedule.
 This will keep you on the right side of the U.S. Department of Labor.
 For instance, you will have to pay nonexempt employees overtime if they work more than 40 hours a week, as this is required by The Fair Labor Standards Act (FLSA).

 Some are better suited to working at home than others.
 As such, it might be a smart idea to start everyone off with a trial period of, say, 3 months, to see how they perform.
 Once the period is over, take a look at their productivity over that time period, and seek feedback from them.

 Working from home won’t prove fruitful if you don’t have all the essentials in place.
-In this section, we’re going to take a look at the equipment that will help your employees get comfortable in the home environment, as well as the tools that will boost their productivity and engagement.
+In this section, we’re going to take a look at the work from home equipment that will help your employees get comfortable with remote work.
+As well as the tools that will boost their productivity and engagement.

 If your employees can’t take their favorite desk and chair home with them (and we doubt they can), it’s just good etiquette to outfit them with the things they need to feel comfortable in their new working environment.
 Remember, many homes probably lack key office supplies that you take for granted:

 Working from home can be a real challenge at first.
 But it’s so much easier when your team is using simple but effective tools that are designed for remote collaboration.

 Especially for the first few weeks, your employees will likely request support and resources.
 For example, they might still be missing a few important office supplies.

 Tools like JotForm let your team fill out simple request forms that make it easier for everyone to get access to the things they need.
 Requests can include office supplies, but they could also include requests from other departments.
 For instance, your editor might need assistance from the marketing department and so on.